nhsengland/privfp-experiments/docs/open-source-extraction-exploration/named_entity_research.md

 !!! info "Open-source NER Models"

+    === "HuggingFace"

+        [HuggingFace](https://huggingface.co/models) is a site with a wide range of open-source models that individuals have pre-trained and have made readily availible.

     === "Spacy and SciSpacy"

         [Spacy](https://pypi.org/project/spacy/) and [SciSpacy](https://pypi.org/project/scispacy/) have a set of pre-trained open-source NER models availible for use.